Photo Series: Newlyn Fish Market by Sami Kimberley

 Part One: A Drop in The Ocean

 Growing up in Cornwall, the intricacies of the fishing industry have always been a source of internal conflict for me.
-I spent my childhood wandering along beaches and visiting coastal towns that relied on fishing as a source of livelihood, surrounded by holidaymakers and locals alike indulging in some of the freshest seafood you can get.
+I spent my childhood wandering along beaches and visiting coastal towns that relied on fishing as a source of livelihood - surrounded by holidaymakers and locals indulging in seafood.
+I have been a vegetarian since I was 25, but even before this I never felt good about eating fish.
+Reflecting on this, I think it’s because the whole body of a fish is often displayed so the connection between sentient being and food was more obvious.

-When I returned to Cornwall and moved to Newlyn, a village close to Penzance with a long history of fishing, my feelings sharpened.
+When I returned to Cornwall two years ago and moved to Newlyn, a village close to Penzance with a long history of fishing, my feelings sharpened.
 On one hand, I see up close how the industry fuels local economies and supplies food both locally and globally.
-But my love for animals, my concern for the oceans, and the looming climate crisis bring an undeniable sense of discomfort.
+But my love and concern for animals and the oceans, mixed with the looming climate crisis created an undeniable sense of discomfort.

 In 2024, as part of my studies in Sustainable Development, I visited Newlyn Fish Market, and it became a starting point to explore the gritty reality of fishing practices and their impact on ocean life and humanity.
-Cornwall’s seas provide around 66 commercially valuable seafood species, as noted by the Cornwall Good Seafood Guide.
-Here, I documented a single morning at the market—a snapshot of beautiful, lifeless bodies marking the start of a global distribution chain and symbolizing the livelihoods of countless Cornish families.
+Cornwall’s seas provide around 66 commercially valuable seafood species, and Newlyn is one of the most ‘sucessful’ ports.

-The effects of the global fishing industry on our oceans and the planet are alarming, with systems that often seem to benefit only short-sighted mega-fleets and corporations.
-Industrial waste from fishing, which makes up 46% of the infamous Pacific Garbage Patch, alongside overfishing, declining stocks, bycatch, and the destructive impact of trawling and dredging, point to deep flaws.
-Studies reveal that bottom trawling alone not only devastates marine habitats but also releases carbon emissions on par with the aviation industry.
-This method violently disrupts habitats essential for species’ survival—for example, seagrass beds where juvenile cod find refuge to grow safely into adulthood.
+The effects of the global fishing industry on our oceans and the planet are alarming, with systems that benefit short-sighted mega-fleets and corporations.
+Industrial waste from fishing makes up 46% of the infamous Pacific Garbage Patch.
+Alongside overfishing, declining species and numbers, bycatch, and the destructive impact of trawling and dredging, point to deep, reprehensible flaws.
+Bottom trawling alone not only devastates marine habitats - violently disrupting essential envionrments for species’ survival - but also releases carbon emissions on par with the aviation industry.

 Back to Index